rhildred/WordpressForA2SidedMarket/README.md

 ## Development environment

-There are a WordPress installed at `/var/www/html`.
+There is a WordPress installed at `/var/www/html`.
 So if you want to develop a plugin, you can mount your content mapping your plugin folder in `/var/www/html/wp-content/plugins`.